 If I have shingles now, can I get vaccinated?

 The shingles vaccine is used to prevent shingles and it will not help if you already have shingles.
 If you have shingles, it is recommended that you wait at least 1 year before getting the shingles vaccine.
-A person can get shingles more than once in their life, so even if you have had shingles before, the shingles vaccine may help to prevent another shingles episode.
+You can get shingles more than once in your life, so even if you have had shingles before, the shingles vaccine may help to prevent another shingles episode.

 If I've had shingles already, can I still have the shingles vaccine?